 “A great resource and site for educational leaders and classroom teachers in ensuring a safe, caring and welcoming climate and culture built on respect for diversity, empathy and equity.”

 Learn from the experts!
-Our one-day workshops address critical social justice and anti-bias education topics.
-Check the registration page and sign up for our newsletter to find out when we’re coming to a city near you.
-You can also request a training specifically for your school or district.
+Our virtual and in person workshops address critical social justice and anti-bias education topics.
+Check the registration page and sign up for our newsletter to stay up to date on upcoming workshops and new offerings.

 Use our guides to conduct your own professional development sessions.
 Based on our most popular resources, these guides provide protocols, worksheets, presenter slides—everything you need to lead an engaging training for your fellow educators.